Thursday, 10 June 2021

 The Administrator (Geoffrey Palmer) wears a frock coat with the same pattern of lining as the Marshal's jacket, but in gold instead.
 He also briefly wears it with a glittery golden cape as well.

-The investigators sent from Earth are dressed in white judicial robes adorned with golden lining in a similar manner to the other uniforms.
+The investigators sent from Earth are dressed in white robes with frilly sleeves adorned with golden lining in a similar manner to the other uniforms.

 The investigator’s guards wear white jackets also adorned with golden lining in a similar pattern to the investigator's robes; they also wear white versions of the reused Enemy of the World helmets.